bhumijgupta/Install-Essentials/README.md

 # Install Essentials
 > Install Essentials is a sweet little bash script that install all the essentials I need to set up my new computer.

-It is a life saver and saves you from all the manual labour of installing the familiar software and setup your devenvironment.
+It is a life saver script and saves you from all the manual labour of installing the familiar software and setup your devenvironment.

 ## Features
 * Easy to customise